Sic Transit Gloria... Glory Fades: Music video

+It was rumored that the silhouette figure during the last shot in the video is Thursday lead singer Geoff Rickly, but it is actually Glassjaw guitarist Todd Weinstock.
+Weinstock filled in for Brand New bassist Garrett Tierney for a few shows while he attended a wedding.
+Following the premier of the music video, the band received emails from fans who believed that Weinstock had permanently replaced Tierney as the band's bassist.

 Release

 The 7" was pressed on light pink vinyl and features a demo version of the song "Jaws Theme Swimming."
 This demo song was recorded and mixed by Mike Sapone.

 In 2013, the song was covered by American pop punk band We Are the In Crowd.
+Bassist Mike Ferri said that "We wanted to give a new perspective vocally, and play off of the two gender specific roles they portrayed in the original song."